toastxc/toastxc.xyz/README.md

 # toastxc.xyz

-This Github page is for version controlling and as a backup PRs will not be read or accepted
+This site was created using [Adduce](https://github.com/toastxc/Adduce)

 # issues
-Create an issue for anything relating to TXC
+Create an issue for anything relating to TXC services or inqueries